cascadiadata/urbanalytics/news/_posts/2019-6-26-nsf-west-hub.markdown

   The National Science Foundation has issued a second round of funding for the regional Big Data Innovation Hubs to support cross-sector partnerships that enhance the application of data science to societal and scientific challenges.
 author: Emily F. Keller
 tags:
-  - Responsible Data
+  - Responsible data management
-  - Neighborhood Change
+  - Neighborhood change

 ---